irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_02-Identifying_AI_Content/Lesson_Plan-Template/Lesson_Plan-Identify_AI_Content.md

 ### Knowledge Required

-1. Basic understanding of AI and machine learning.
+1. Basic understanding of AI as a user.
 2. Familiarity with digital content creation and manipulation techniques.
+3. Familiarity with social media platforms and digital communication.
 ---

 ### Skills Required